Who Needs a Sask Boat License?

 There are also insurance benefits to having a PCOC because proper licensing may help reduce the cost of your boat insurance.

 Checking with your insurance company can help determine how much you might save, but don't let that affect whether you choose to get licensed.
-A PCOC is essential whether or not it saves you money on insurance.
+A PCOC is essential because of the safety essentials you'll learn to be on the water, whether or not it saves you money on insurance.

 Special Considerations for Licensing